 Margarethe Ottillinger was smart, cheeky and curious.
 While she was incarcerated she learnt Russian and came to understand the country with all of its facets – this enabled her to strengthen relations between ÖMV and the USSR.

 Margarethe Ottillinger retained her position until she retired in 1982; she died ten years later in Vienna.
 “I haven’t even tried to relate to everything this woman experienced, that would be presumptuous,” says Ursula Strauss.
 “But it’s high time that people learn more about Margarethe Ottillinger and I hope that we can play a part in this.

 More exciting details about the outstanding life of Margarethe Ottillinger can be found in the recently published book by historian Stefan Karner, Im Kalten Krieg der Spionage.
 Margarethe Ottillinger in sowjetischerHaft 1948 – 1955.
 (German language only)

-Born on June 6, 1919, in Steinbach, a small village which today lies close to the border to Vienna; Studied at the University of World Trade in Vienna; in 1941, she graduated with a doctorate in commercial sciences; In 1946, she was appointed as a consultant on economic affairs for Austria’s Federal Minister for Asset Protection and Economic Planning, Peter Krauland; From 1949-1955 she was in a Soviet Gulag; In 1956, she started her career as member of the ÖMV Executive Board.
+Born on June 6, 1919, in Steinbach, a small village which today lies close to the border to Vienna; Studied at the University of World Trade in Vienna; in 1941, she graduated with a doctorate in commercial sciences; In 1946, she was appointed as a consultant on economic affairs for Austria’s Federal Minister for Asset Protection and Economic Planning, Peter Krauland; From 1949-1955 she was in a Soviet Gulag; In 1956, she started her career in OMV, becoming a member of the ÖMV Executive Board in 1958.
 She died in 1992, ten years after her retirement.

 Image copyrights: Philipp Horak, Stefan Karner, ORF/Epo Film/Petro Domenigg